 What is Army ROTC?

-The Army Reserve Officers' Training Corps (ROTC) produces over 80% of the Officers for the active Army and its reserve components, the Army National Guard and the Army Reserve.
-Admission is open to all college men and women who meet mental, moral, and physical qualifications who attend James Madison University, Blue Ridge Community College or Bridgewater College.
+The Army Reserve Officers' Training Corps (ROTC) program is a 4 year college curriculum which produces over 70% of the Officers for the Regular Army, the Army Reserves and the Army National Guard.
+Admission is open to all college students who meet the mental, moral, and physical qualifications who attend James Madison University, or one our partnership schools, Blue Ridge Community College or Bridgewater College.
 Education goes beyond the classroom as it is designed to provide students with the basic concepts and principles of military art and science while developing the student's leadership, personal integrity, honor, responsibility, and appreciation for national security.
 These objectives establish a sound basis for future professional development and effective performance as commissioned Officers in the U.S. Army.

 The JMU Army ROTC program is dynamic, exciting and challenging, yet still flexible enough to accommodate your needs.
 All aspects of a student's environment are addressed including the academic, physical, extracurricular, social and interpersonal.
-The Army ROTC program at JMU is one of the finest in the United States and has consistently been ranked in the top 5 percent of more than 270 ROTC programs in the nation.
-We currently have 140 students, 60 percent male, 40 percent female.
+The Army ROTC program at JMU is one of the finest in the nation and has consistently been ranked in the top 5 percent of more than 270 ROTC programs in the nation.
+We currently have about 130 students, 60 percent male, 40 percent female.

 Students participating in Army ROTC have the opportunity to join clubs and organizations around campus to broaden their experiences during college.
-ROTC sponsors the Duke Battalion Cadet Association, Color Guard, Ranger Group, Scabbard and Blade Honor Society, Cannon Crew, and Army 10 Miler Team.
+As a member of the Duke Battalion, you can also participate in the Color Guard, Ranger Group, Cannon Crew, and the Army 10 Miler Team.

-The 100 and 200 level Military Science courses are open to all students at James Madison University and at our partnership schools.
+The 100 and 200 level Military Science courses (Basic Course) are open to Freshmen and Sophomore students (and select Juniors/Seniors by exception) at James Madison University and at our partnership schools.
 If you are not currently enrolled in a military science course, and want to enroll for the upcoming semester, contact the Recruiting Operations Officer for information about which classes are appropriate for you based on your current academic status.
+Typically, incoming Freshman students will enroll in MSCI 101 (2 credit lecture) and MSCI 100 (2 credit leadership lab).
+This begins the progression through the Professional Military Education curriculum needed in order to complete the requirements to commission.
+There is no military obligation by enrolling in the 100 or 200 level classes.

 Partnership Schools - Our partnership schools include Bridgewater College and Blue Ridge Community College.
 Students attending one of our partnership schools can enroll in ROTC through the JMU Outreach and Engagement office as a non-degree seeking student.
 These classes are paid for by the students.
 Partnership school students attend all training at JMU while attending their respective college as a full time student.
 BRCC students can transfer to JMU after their sophomore year, and BWC students graduate from BWC and commission from JMU.
 Because each student is different depending on their academic level, contact the Recruiting Operations Officer for more information about which enrollment option is best for you.
 The most important aspect of enrolling in ROTC is making sure that you are aligned correctly with the required military science classes and your academic plan based on your major.